By Sydney Johnson

 Here are six facts about who they are and what they do:

-Since Navy Supply Corps officers serve on almost every naval platform in nearly every expeditionary mission and at hundreds of military installations all around the world, they are the most operation corps of the Navy.
-Plus, one third of its more then 3,300 active and Reserve component officers serve in operational assignments.
+Since Navy Supply Corps officers serve on almost every naval platform in nearly every expeditionary mission and at hundreds of military installations all around the world, they are the most operational corps of the Navy.
+Plus, one-third of its more than 3,300 active and Reserve component officers serve in operational assignments.

 The official motto of the Navy Supply Corps is “Ready for Sea.”
 The corps’ officers make sure everything on the ships run smoothly, down to details in the ship’s (or submarine’s) kitchen and food supply.
 This motto is reflective of that duty and is a recognized naval phrase.

-The first major engagement the Navy Supply Corps operated in was the Quasi-War - a two-year undeclared naval war between the United States and France during The Revolutionary War.
+The first major engagement the Navy Supply Corps operated in was the Quasi-War - a two-year undeclared naval war between the United States and France that took place just after The American Revolutionary War.
 They have served in every military engagement since.

 Within the wardroom (the commissioned officers’ dining area aboard a warship), Navy Supply Corps officers are colloquially called “pork chops.”
 Not lamb chops or veal chops.
 Pork chops.
 Apparently, this nickname references the shape of the oak leaf insignia found on officers’ sleeves and collars, as it vaguely looks like a pork chop.
 They are also referred to as “SuppO” (short for “Supply Officer”), but that is typically used for senior officers.